Sex workers are among the highest risk groups for HIV.

 Multiple partners and inconsistent condom use

-In some cases, sex workers have no access to condoms, or are not aware of their importance.
-In other cases, sex workers are simply powerless to negotiate safer sex.
-Clients may refuse to pay for sex if they have to use a condom, and use intimidation or violence to force unprotected sex.8 They may also offer more money for unprotected sex – a proposal that can be hard to refuse:
+Sometimes, sex workers are simply powerless to negotiate safer sex.
+Clients may refuse to pay for sex if they have to use a condom, and use intimidation or violence to force unprotected sex.11 They may also offer more money for unprotected sex – a proposal that can be hard to refuse:

-"Sex workers have told us that when they ask a client to use a condom, he offers double the price to have sex without the condom.
+Sex workers have told us that when they ask a client to use a condom, he offers double the price to have sex without the condom.
 These women are trying to provide for their children and families, so they take the offer.

 Social and legal factors

 Even though sex work is at least partially legal in some countries, the law rarely protects sex workers.
-Around the world, there is a severe lack of legislation and policies protecting sex workers who may be at risk of violence from both state and non-state actors such as law enforcement, partners, family members and their clients.13
+Around the world, there is a severe lack of legislation and policies protecting sex workers who may be at risk of violence from both state and non-state actors such as law enforcement, partners, family members and their clients.16

-"To avoid arrest that can involve violence, rape and other trauma, many sex workers try to avoid things that may identify them as sex workers – like carrying condoms or visiting health clinics for check-ups." - Kay Thi Win, Programme Manager of the Targeted Outreach Programme initiative in Myanmar, which provides peer-to-peer HIV prevention and support for sex workers 16
+To avoid arrest that can involve violence, rape and other trauma, many sex workers try to avoid things that may identify them as sex workers – like carrying condoms or visiting health clinics for check-ups.

 In addition, the stigma that sex workers face can make it hard for them to access healthcare, legal, and social services.
-They may either be afraid to seek out these services for fear of discrimination, or prevented from accessing them – for instance, if a nurse refuses to treat them after finding out about their occupation.
+They may either be afraid to seek out these services for fear of discrimination, or be prevented from accessing them – for instance, if a nurse refuses to treat them after finding out about their occupation.

-"When I visited a VCT [voluntary counseling and testing] clinic, health personnel were not polite and immediately asked me if I was a sex worker.
-A doctor asked me outright, “Are you HIV‑positive?”
-This discouraged me from going to the clinics." - Payal, 18, Nepal 17
+When I visited a VCT [voluntary counseling and testing] clinic, health personnel were not polite and immediately asked me if I was a sex worker.
+A doctor asked me outright, ‘Are you HIV‑positive?’
+This discouraged me from going to the clinics.

 Injecting drug use

-In some countries, sex workers also inject drugs.
 Sex workers who inject drugs and share needles are at a particularly high risk of HIV infection.

 Migration, mobility and sex work

 Migration and sex work are often linked as some migrants may turn to sex work if they cannot find an alternative means of making money.
-As well as selling sex themselves, migrants may also become the clients of sex workers as a means of escaping the solitude that often accompanies migration.22
+Migrant sex workers often become the targets of both police and immigration officers, especially those who cross borders (both legally and illegally) and do not have immigration status.

 Sex tourism is fuelling the demand for sex workers in many countries, particularly in Asia and the Caribbean.
-In some cases, men travel to another country in order to take advantage of lenient age of consent laws, or because they know that it will be easy to find paid sex.23 24
+In some cases, men travel to another country in order to take advantage of lenient age of consent laws, or because they know that it will be easy to find paid sex.28 29

 The relationship between human trafficking and sex work